-Blow are three methods to try.
-You may not have to try them all.
-Just work your way down the list until you find the one that fixes the problem.
+Here are 3 methods for you to try.
+You may not have to try them all; just work your way down until you find the one that fixes the problem.

-First, use Event Viewer to identify the driver that may cause the problem.
-Follow these steps:
+You can use Event Viewer to identify the driver that may cause the problem.
+Here is how:

 1) On your keyboard, press the Windows logo key and R key at the same time to invoke the run command.

 5) Click the Source tab.
 You can now see what driver exactly is causing the System Thread Exception Not Handled error.

 When you identify the driver that causes the problem, go ahead and update it.

 You can update the driver either manually or automatically:

 Manual driver update – You can update the driver manually by going to the manufacturer’s website and searching for the most recent correct driver.
 If you don’t have the time, patience or computer skills to update your drivers manually, you can, instead, do it automatically with Driver Easy.